biopython/biopython/DEPRECATED.rst

 This allows instances to have different lengths.

-The ``Instances`` class and the ``instances`` argument of the ``Motif`` class initializer in ``Bio.motifs`` was deprecated in release 1.82.
+The ``Instances`` class and the ``instances`` argument of the ``Motif`` class initializer in ``Bio.motifs`` were deprecated in release 1.82.
 Instead of

 >>> from Bio.motifs import Instances
 >>> instances = Instances([Seq('ACGT'), Seq('ACCT'), Seq('AAGT')])